6 things to do in Ocala National Forest

-Encompassing more than 600 square miles in North-Central Florida, Ocala National Forest is bursting with adventure.
+Encompassing more than 600 square miles in Central Florida, Ocala National Forest offers a wide range of adventures.

 Hike the Florida Trail, camp in the deep woods, spend a lazy day at a cool, bubbling spring, paddle a spring run, a lake or a river.
 There are more than 600 springs, lakes and ponds in this forest.